wpmetabox/docsv2/docs/validation.md

 ![validation with validation library](https://i.imgur.com/qAvW1LC.png)

-For each rule, the list of types is available as a dropdown, so you can simply select it.
+For each rule, the list of types is available as a dropdown, so you can select it.
 Depending on the rule type, you can enter a value and/or custom error message.

 These are available validation rules that you can use: